mode51/Tungsten/README.md

 * Extension methods for quick conversions (As<T>, AsBase64, AsBytes, AsCompressed, AsString)

 ### Tungsten.Console (net45, netstandard1.3)
+* Provides several string extension methods to send strings to the console

 ### Tungsten.Encryption (net45, netstandard1.3)
+* Provides several utility classes for RSA encryption and MD5 password hashes

 ### Tungsten.From (net45, netstandard1.3)
+* Complements Tungsten.As by providing FromBase64 and FromCompressed

 ### Tungsten.IO.Pipes (net45, netstandard1.4)
+* Client and server named pipes

 ### Tungsten.Net (net45, netstandard1.5
 * Client/server tcp/udp socket library, supports Generics, unsecured or with RSA encryption

+## The following projects are separate projects and are not included in the Tungsten.Suite NuGet package
+### Tungsten.AppBar (net45)
+* Converts a Winforms form to an AppBar

 ### Tungsten.Domains (net45)
 * Easily implement reloadable AppDomains in your application

 ### Tungsten.Firewall (net45)
 * Wraps NetFwTypeLib to add and remove Windows firewall rules

+### Tungsten.InterProcess (net45)
+* InterProcess communication via the WM_COPYDATA message

+### Tungsten.Theater (net45, net461,netstandard1.3)
+* Provides an asynchronous execution pipeline (this project is conceptual and may go away)